PrajanManojKumarRekha/careit/README.md

 - **Not an EMR.** No longitudinal record.
 No chart history.
 We don't replace anything; we feed something.
 - **Not a diagnostic system.** Triage suggests a specialty.
 SOAP parses a transcript.
 Neither makes a clinical decision — the doctor does.
 - **No live EMR connectivity.** Epic / Cerner / Athena production push is deferred.
 We generate and validate the bundle locally.
-- **Speech transcription is in progress** and is *not* on the demo critical path.
-If we don't finish it, the demo still works end-to-end via pasted transcripts.
+- **Speech transcription is deployed with provider fallback.** Production priority is ElevenLabs first, then Groq fallback, then manual transcript mode if both external providers are unavailable.
 - **Controlled substances are blocked.** The prescription workflow refuses to issue them, regardless of input.
 This is a deliberate guardrail, not a missing feature.

 ---